-(2) Direct sales refers to direct mail, telemarketing and the internet sales of the insurance products by the insurance companies themselves.
-(3) Bancassurance refers to the sales of insurance products by the banks, where the banks can partner with different insurance companies and sell the insurance products for

-- different insurance companies.(4) Affiliated broker refers to the companies having insurance brokerage licenses and binding relationships with some other insurance clients, and they normally only work for that specific company while offer limited / no products to others. - (5) Independent product and service platform refers to companies with insurance agent or brokerage licenses.
-They are not affiliated with insurance companies or other insurance industry participant. - insurance industry participants.(6) Individual agent refers to individuals with insurance agent licenses, who typically work for one specific insurance company and they can only offer the insurance products of that company.
+- Note: (1 - : (1) Car dealer refers to both OEM-backed agency companies and 4S stores. - (2) Direct sales refers to direct mail, telemarketing and the internet sales of the insurance products by the insurance companies themselves.
+(3) Bancassurance refers to the sales of insurance products by the banks, where the banks can partner with different insurance companies and sell the insurance products for - different insurance companies.
+(4) Affiliated broker refers to the companies having insurance brokerage licenses and binding relationships with some other insurance clients, and they normally only work - for that specific company while offer limited / no products to others.
+(5) Independent product and service platform refers to companies with insurance agent or brokerage licenses.
+They are not affiliated with insurance companies or other insurance industry participants. - (6) Individual agent refers to individuals with insurance agent licenses, who typically work for one specific insurance company and they can only offer the insurance products of that company.